Multiplying Mixed Numbers

 Grab a free step-by-step directions for multiplying mixed numbers with a visual model.
 It includes practice problems for the children too.

 One of the most common math operations that students learn in school is multiplying mixed numbers.
 This can be a bit confusing at first, but with a little practice, it becomes just another math skill.

 *This post contains Amazon affiliate links

+This lesson comes with a visual teaching component.
 I love drawing in math.
-When my children can visualize what they are calculating, I am a happy camper.
-And I definitely love it when complex problems become easier.
+When my children can visualize what they are calculating, I feel very happy.
+And I definitely love it when complex problems become easier for my kids.

 Let’s say that you want your children to model what 1 1/10 x 1 3/10 would look like in an array.
-They can do this is just a few simple steps.
+They can do this in just a few simple steps.

-- Now it is time for the fun part.
-Begin building the array.
+2. Now it is time for the fun part, begin building the array.
 Start with 1 1/10 and build it vertically.
 I’m all for asking questions instead of telling.

 “How many flats do I need?”

 “What about longs?”